Why save in a workplace scheme?

 Your employer will have chosen a fund that they think best meets the average needs of their workforce, but it may not be the best fit for you.

 If you want more control over where your money is invested, you can choose a fund that’s more tailored to your needs.
-You might want to invest in one of our Risk Target funds, which make investing easy by offering a risk-investment strategy conveniently packaged in just one fund.
+You might want to invest in one of our growth solutions, which make investing simpler by offering a well-diversified portfolio in a single fund to match different risk levels.

 Or, you can choose from a wide range of other investments.
-See the full list of funds available.
+Log in to your account to see the choices available to you.

 It’s your pension plan